Sindhura-b/Traffic-Sign-Classifier/writeup_template.md

 * The shape of a traffic sign image is 32x32
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the training data set.
-It is a bar chart showing how the data ...
+Here is an exploratory visualization of the training, validation and test data sets.
+It is a bar chart showing how the data is distributed across various classes.

-![alt text][image1]
+![alt text][image2]

-###Design and Test a Model Architecture
+Design and Test a Model Architecture

-####1.
-The code for this project is built based on the code provide for LeNet-Lab.
+1. The code for this project is built based on the code provide for LeNet-Lab.
 Before definind the model architecture, the images are preprocessed using grayscale conversion and normalization techniques.
 As a first step, I decided to convert the images to grayscale because the classification of traffic signs is mostly dependent on the features and edges in an image and is independent of the color of the traffic sign.
 Hence, the unnecessary color information is avoided by converting the colored images to grayscale.
 In the second step, images are converted to grayscale as mormalization of the data makes it easier for the  optimizer to find a good solution.
 Normalization of the image dataset is done by subtracting and diving each pixel value by 128.

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 My final model consisted of the following layers: